futzu/SCTE-35_SuperKabuki/README.md

 line format for text file insert_pts, cue

-pts is the insert time for the cue, A four second preroll is standard. cue can be base64,hex, int, or bytes
+pts is the insert time for the cue, A four second preroll is standard. cue can be base64,hex, int, or bytes.

+The insert_pts has to be valid for the video, meaning if your insert_pts is 38103.868589, the video PTS has to be less than 38103.868589 for the cue to be inserted.

 ```js
 a@debian:~/x9k3$ cat sidecar.txt